<img height="1" width="1" src="https://www.facebook.com/tr?id=568307677050997&amp;ev=PageView%20%20%20%20%20%20%20%20%20%20%20%20%20&amp;noscript=1">

 Local Food Tip: Dubbed a Kalamazoo favorite by local daily news outlet MLive.com, Kazoopy’s Pizza and Grinders offers these namesake items using local tomatoes, cured meats, and freshly baked bread.

-4. Comstock Charter Township
+4. Oshtemo Charter Township

 School District Median Home Value Median Rent Median Household Income Nearby Parks & Features Proximity to Downtown

-Otsego Public School District, Kalamazoo Public Schools, Matawan Consolidated School District $212,100 $804 $49,591 Milham Park, Drake Farmstead About 6 miles, or 14 minutes
+Ostego Public School District, Kalamazoo Public Schools, Mattawan Consolidated School District $233,700 $887 56,436 Milham Park, Drake Farmstead About 6 miles, or 14 minutes

 Located halfway between Chicago and Detroit, Oshtemo Charter Township was originally established as an agricultural community.
-Now a residential area with strong industrial and commercial ties, its low taxes and affordable cost of living, round out this closely-knit neighborhood
+Now a residential area with strong industrial and commercial ties, its low taxes and affordable cost of living round out this closely-knit neighborhood.

 Built on both rural and urban living, charter township residents enjoy close proximity to major highways and bustling places of employment.
 Residents of all income levels can choose from various housing options, such as single- and multi-family homes, senior developments, and even manufactured homes.